 Eccleshall Parish Council was formed in 1894 and is one of the largest Parishes in Staffordshire with some 20,000 acres and 133 public Rights of Way.
-There are 15 Councillors representing 4 wards.
-The Clerk is the only employee and has been in post since May 2017.
-The Clerk hold the professional Certificate in Local Council Administration.

 The Parish Council supports the Ecclian Society and finances the watering of the posts and mangers in the summer months and also the purchase of the Christmas Trees.
 Carols around the Christmas Tree is an annual event organised by the Parish Council, in addition a Civic Service is held each year in the Autumn and the Council is represented at the Remembrance Day Parade.

 The Council undertakes the grounds maintenance of a number of open spaces within the parish and is active in rights of way maintenance.
 It owns the Jubilee playing field off Hartlands Road, land off the Eyeswell footpath, Elford Heath and Croxton play area.
 It owns and maintains a number of assets which includes a large number of benches, bus shelters, noticeboards and 3 phone boxes.